keim-hs-esslingen/efs-getting-started/create-an-instance-of-a-consumer-adapter.md

 # Define a name for your service
 service-name: demo-consumer

-# Put the base-url of your service-directory here.
+# Insert the base-url of the service-directory, that you want to connect to.
 service-directory-base-url: http://localhost:9900/

 spring.application.name: ${service-name}